ostis-ai/py-sc-kpm/README.md

 ![numbered_set_example](docs/schemes/png/numbered_set.png)

 Class for handling sc-numbered-set construction.
-Set-node is connectord with numerating each element with rrel node.
+Set-node is set with numerating each element with rrel node.
 Easy access to elements by index (index i is marked with rrel(i + 1))

 ```python